Design & Engineering Technology

 or PHYS 350 | General Physics (4) | |

-The Engineering Technology Associate in Science (A.S.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Engineering Technology Associate in Science (A.S.) degree may be obtained by completion of the required program, plus the local ARC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See ARC graduation requirements.

 Student Learning Outcomes